Historical Beginnings

 1985 – Pear Blossom was part of Medford’s 100 Year Centennial Celebration.
 A scholarship program was created.
 Zellah & Jerry Swartsley inducted as charter members to Medford Sports Hall of Fame.

-1986 – A wheelchair division was initiated.
+1986 – A wheelchair division was added.

-1989 – Mickey Mouse started the Mayor’s Cup.
+1989 – Mickey Mouse was the Start Marshall for this year’s Mayor’s Cup.

 1990 – Due to traffic and safety concerns the event is changed to 10 miles.